Ryangwaite/AWS-SAA-C02-Course/README.md

 1 RCU = 1 x 4KB read operation per second.
 This rounds up.
 1 WCU = 1 x 1KB write operation per second.

 Every single table has a WCU and RCU burst pool.
 This is 500 seconds of RCU or WCU as set by the table.

 #### 1.18.2.2.
 Query

 You have to pick one Partition Key (PK) value to start.

-The PK can be the sensor unit, the Sort Key (SK) can be the day of the week you want to look at.
+The PK can be the sensor unit (for example), the Sort Key (SK) can be the day of the week you want to look at.

 Query accepts a single PK value and **optionally** a SK or range.
 Capacity consumed is the size of all returned items.
 Further filtering discards data, but capacity is still consumed.

 In this example you can only query for one weather station.

 If you query a PK it can return all fields items that match.
 It is always more efficient to pull as much data as needed per query to save RCU.

 You have to query for at least one item of PK and are charged for the response of that query operation.

 If you filter data and only look at one attribute, you will still be charged for pulling all the attributes against that query.

 #### 1.18.2.3.
 Scan

 Least efficient when pulling data from Dynamo, but the most flexible.

 Scan moves through the table item by item consuming the capacity of every item.
 Even if you consume less than the whole table, it will charge based on that.
 It adds up all the values scanned and will charge rounding up.

 #### 1.18.2.4.
 DynamoDB Consistency Model

 **Eventually** Consistent: easier to implement and scales better **Strongly (Immediately)** Consistent: more costly to achieve

 Every piece of data is replicated between storage nodes.
 There is one Leader storage node and every other node follows.

 Writes are always directed to the **leader node**.
 Once the leader is complete, it is **consistent**.
 It then starts the process of replication.
 This typically takes milliseconds and assumes the lack of any faults on the storage nodes.

 Eventual consistent could lead to stale data if a node is checked before replication completes.
 You get a discount for this risk.

 A strongly consistent read always uses the leader node and is less scalable.

 Not every application can tolerate eventual consistency.
 If you have a stock database or medical information, you must use strongly consistent reads.
-If you can tolerate the cost savings you can scale better.
+If you can tolerate the eventual consistency you can scale better.

 #### 1.18.2.5.
 WCU Example Calculation